solidjs/solid/README.md

 # Solid.js

-Solid.js is yet another declaritive Javascript library for creating user interfaces.
+Solid.js is yet another declarative Javascript library for creating user interfaces.
 It does not use the Virtual DOM.
 Instead it opts to compile it's templates down to real DOM nodes and wrap updates in fine grained computations.

 ### Key Features:
 * Real DOM with fine grained change detection (<b>No Virtual DOM!
 No Dirty Checking Digest Loop!</b>)